 Food writer M.F.K.
 Fisher loved martinis.
 So did Sir Winston Churchill, and so do Yummly users in the Bay State.
 Though many variations are out there (see Connecticut, Indiana, and Kentucky), this one is the classic with pure booze: gin and vermouth with a dash of bitters, plus a lemon twist garnish.

 Adult milkshake or boozy dessert?
 Whatever you call it, Michiganders go in big for the mudslide.
-To make it, just grab a blender and whirl up chocolate vodka, Irish cream like Baileys, Kahlua, creme de cacao, and chocolate ice cream.
-The toppings are up to you: chocolate syrup, sprinkles, chocolate chips, and whipped cream?
-Sounds like a yes.
+To make it, just grab a blender and whirl up chocolate ice cream, chocolate vodka, Irish cream like Baileys, Kahlúa, creme de cacao, and a rim of chocolate sprinkles.

 Minnesota: Brandy Alexander

 Positively restrained compared to the previous cocktail, the brandy Alexander is simply Cognac or other brandy, creme de cacao, and cream shaken over ice and given a shower of fragrant, freshly ground nutmeg.
 I think this would be quite lovely to sip on a wintery Minnesota evening, don’t you?

 Does the Magnolia State embrace the holiday brunch more than other places in the U.S.?
 Because if they do, that might explain the popularity of mimosas, the OG holiday Champagne cocktail.
 All you need are three ingredients: Champagne or similar bubbly plus orange juice and a splash of triple sec.

 Missouri: Hot toddy